-In severe cases, patients can develop paralysis that can be life-threatening.
+In severe cases, life-threatening paralysis may develop.
 This is more common when there is too much thyroid hormone in the blood.
 This is called thyrotoxic periodic paralysis.

-Call your health care provider right away if you have been vomiting or have had excessive diarrhea, or if you are taking diuretics and have symptoms of hypokalemia.
+Call your provider right away if you have been vomiting or have had excessive diarrhea, or if you are taking diuretics and have symptoms of hypokalemia.

 Reviewed By: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.